This is a question we get a lot. Here we compare Google Translate with Care to Translate and their abilities when used in a healthcare setting.

 Google Translate is available in 133 languages, making it one of the most comprehensive translation tools available.
 The quality of translations vary depending on the language pair.

-to date, and all 2800+ healthcare related phrases hold the same high quality in all language pairs.
+Care to Translate is available in 45 languages to date, and all 3200+ healthcare related phrases hold the same high quality in all language pairs.

 It is impressive that so many languages are now available in Google Translate, but as a user it is difficult to know if the language you are using is one where the accuracy is lower.
 For example 24 new languages were added in 2022 and these models are still “learning the language”.
 Not as many languages are available in Care to Translate, but it covers many of the most used languages, and keeps adding new languages on user and customer request.
 Most important of all, the quality of all languages added are high once it is launched in the app.